Washington DC Itinerary How To Plan a Trip to Washington DC by JetSettingFools.com

 Washington DC Itinerary 2 Days

-With two days in Washington DC, we recommend following Days 1 and 2 of our outlined Washington DC travel planner.
+With two days, we recommend following Days 1 and 2 of our outlined Washington DC travel planner.
 This allows travelers to see the best sights in the city and surrounding area.
-Again, we would recommend squeezing in some time in Penn Quarter, so perhaps dine there on Day 2 rather than eating in Georgetown.
+Again, we would recommend squeezing in some time in Penn Quarter.
+Perhaps dine there on Day 2 rather than eating in Georgetown.

-To create a 4-Day Washington DC Itinerary, we recommend using our 3-Day Washington DC Suggested Itinerary as it is written – then, on the last day, explore the city parks and zoo (or Penn Quarter if you spend Day 3 in nature).
-In the evening, go to the U Street Corridor (or historic restaurant, if you went to Ben’s Chili Bowl on Day 3) for dinner.
+To create a 4-Day Washington DC Itinerary, we recommend using our 3 day plan and explore the city parks and zoo on day 4.
+In the evening, go to the U Street Corridor (or Old Ebbitt Grill, if you went to Ben’s Chili Bowl on Day 3) for dinner.

-Due to close proximity, it is possible to create a multiple East Coast city trip plan.
-Whether flying, driving or taking the train, with at least a week, visitors could easily see New York City, Boston and Washington DC.
-For tips on how to plan a trip to DC, Boston and NYC, use our helpful guides: Weekend in Boston Itinerary and 4 Day New York Itinerary.
+Due to close proximity, it is possible to create a multiple East Coast City Itinerary.
+Whether flying, driving or taking the train, visitors could easily see New York City, Boston and Washington DC in 1 Week.
+Use our helpful guides to get started: Weekend in Boston Itinerary and 4 Day New York Itinerary.
 Considering a stop in Philadelphia as well?
-Great!
 Check out our Top Tips for a Day in Philly!

 Washington DC Trip Planner Tips